SwissPowershell/SPS-PSHelper/README.md

 **\-LogFile**

 The path of the log file.
-The default is '%TEMP%\Write-Log-*GUID*.log'
+The default is '%TEMP%\Write-Log-*GUID*.log'.
+If LogFile is set will set the LogFile for the script scope.

     Type: String
     Mandatory: False